-SECTION 2: REGULATION CHECKLIST
+SECTION 1: REGULATION CHECKLIST

-INSTRUCTIONS: The Regulation Checklist is completed by FEMA.
+INSTRUCTIONS: The second column of the Regulation Checklist is typically pre-completed by the local jurisdiction seeking FEMA approval; the third and fourth columns must be completed by FEMA.
 The purpose of the Checklist is to identify the location of relevant or applicable content in the Plan by Element/sub-element and to determine if each requirement has been 'Met' or 'Not Met.'
-The 'Required Revisions' summary at the bottom of each Element is completed by FEMA to provide a clear explanation of the revisions that are required for plan approval.
-Required revisions are explained for each plan sub-element that is 'Not Met.'
-Sub-elements are referenced in each summary by using the appropriate numbers (A1, B3, etc.), where applicable.
+The 'Required Revisions' summary at the bottom of each Element must be completed by FEMA to provide a clear explanation of the revisions that are required for plan approval.
+Required revisions must be explained for each plan sub-element that is 'Not Met.'
+Sub-elements should be referenced in each summary by using the appropriate numbers (A1, B3, etc.), where applicable.
+Requirements for each Element and sub-element are described in detail in this Plan Review Guide in Section 4, Regulation Checklist.

-1. REGULATION CHECKLIST Location in Plan Met Not Regulation (44 CFR 201.6 Local Mitigation Plans) (section and/or wiet Met ELEMENT A. PLANNING PROCESS A1.
+1. REGULATION CHECKLIST Location in Plan (section and/or page number) Met Not Met ELEMENT A. PLANNING PROCESS A1.
 Does the Plan document the planning process, including how it was prepared and who was involved in the process for each jurisdiction?
-(Requirement §201.6(c)(1)) A2.
+(Requirement §201.6(c)(1)) Acknowledgements p.3 Mitigation Strategy: pp. 2, 3, 32, Planning Process, Section III.B.
+2022 Plan Update pp.270-272 x A2.
 Does the Plan document an opportunity for neighboring communities, local and regional agencies involved in hazard mitigation activities, agencies that have the authority to regulate development as well as other interests to be involved in the planning process?
-(Requirement §201.6(b)(2)) A3.
+(Requirement §201.6(b)(2)) Acknowledgements p.3 Section 1.B.
+Com Profile Built Env pp 45- 57; Section 1.B.Com.Orgs pp. 58-63 Planning Process, Section III.C-F: pp.270 - 321 x A3.
 Does the Plan document how the public was involved in the planning process during the drafting stage?
-(Requirement §201.6(b)(1)) A4.
+(Requirement §201.6(b)(1)) Planning Process (Survey, meetings, web postings) Section III.C-F: pp.277 -321 x A4.
 Does the Plan describe the review and incorporation of existing plans, studies, reports, and technical information?
-(Requirement §201.6(b)(3)) A5.
+(Requirement §201.6(b)(3)) Section I.A.
+Intro Describes data sources and use pp.15-21 Section I.B.
+Com Profile Table I 14. p.
+45 Existing Plans, Codes and Ordinances Section I. B-D Com Profile, Hazard Chapters, References Data and sources listed pp. 23-130 Existing Plans and Policies Section IV, Resources: pp.388-345 х A5.
 Is there discussion of how the community(ies) will continue public participation in the plan maintenance process?
-(Requirement §201.6(c)(4)(iii)) A6.
-Is there a description of the method and schedule for keeping the plan current (monitoring, evaluating and updating the mitigation plan within a 5-year cycle)?
-(Requirement §201.6(c)(4)(i))
+(Requirement §201.6(c)(4)(iii)) Section III.A.
+Plan Maint pp. 264-267 x A6.
+Is there a description of the method and schedule for keeping the plan current (monitoring, evaluating and updating the mitigation plan within a five-year cycle)?
+(Requirement §201.6(c)(4)(i)) Section III.A.
+Plan Maint pp. 264-267 x